-I am a staff tutor in the Applied Maths group.
-Previously I was a postdoctoral researcher at the Institute for Sound and Vibration Research (ISVR) and a PhD student in Physics and Astronomy, both at the University of Southampton.
+I am a staff tutor/regional academic in the Applied Maths group.
+Previously, I was a postdoctoral researcher at the Institute for Sound and Vibration Research (ISVR) and a PhD student in Physics and Astronomy, both at the University of Southampton.
 My work within the ISVR and astronomy built on my background in maths: an MMath from the University of Bath.

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.

 Explore our qualifications and courses by requesting one of our prospectuses today.Request prospectus